-Clinical studies conducted by different research groups investigated the effect of oral intake of glutamine supplements, a non-essential amino acid, on the incidence rate of acute radiation-induced esophagitis/swallowing difficulties and weight loss in Lung Cancer Patients.
-The results of these studies indicated that increased oral glutamine supplementation reduced the incidence of esophagus inflammation, swallowing problems & related weight loss in lung cancer patients.
+Clinical studies conducted by different research groups investigated the effect of oral intake of glutamine supplements, a non-essential amino acid, on the incidence rate of acute radiation-induced esophagitis or swallowing difficulties and weight loss in Lung Cancer Patients.
+The results of these studies indicated that increased oral glutamine supplementation may benefit lung cancer patients by reducing the incidence of esophagus inflammation, swallowing problems/difficulties & related weight loss.

 Lung cancer is the leading cause of cancer-related deaths in both men and women globally and accounts for more than 18% of the total cancer deaths (GLOBOCAN, 2018).
 With the latest treatment advances, the number of new lung cancer cases has been reducing in the last few years (American Cancer Society, 2020).
 Based on the type and stage of the cancer, functioning of the lungs and the overall health of the patient, the treatment for the lung cancer patient is decided from different options including radiotherapy, chemotherapy, immunotherapy, targeted therapy and surgery.
 However, many of these treatments are associated with several long term and short term side-effects.
 One of the most common, unpleasant and painful side effects seen in lung cancer patients who received radiation therapy in the chest area is esophagitis.